Betting on death of petrol cars, Volvo to go all electric by 2030

 Carmakers are racing to switch to zero-emission models as they face CO2 emissions targets in Europe and China, plus looming bans in some countries on fossil fuel vehicles.

-And last November, luxury carmaker Bentley, owned by Germany’s Volkswagen, said its models will be all electric by 2030.
+And last November, luxury carmaker Bentley, owned by Germany’s Volkswagen, said its models would be all electric by 2030.

-Electrification is expensive for carmakers and as electric vehicles have fewer moving parts, employment in the auto industry is expected to shrink.
+Electrification is expensive for carmakers and as electric vehicles have fewer moving parts, auto employment is expected to shrink.

-Last week, the head of Daimler AG’sDE> truck division said going electric will cost thousands of jobs in the company’s powertrain plants in Germany.
+Volvo CEO Samuelsson said that industry-wide, electrification will mostly affect engine plants and auto suppliers providing everything from oil filters to fuel injectors and spark plugs.

+“Those are a lot of jobs of course,” he said.
+“But overall I don’t think there will be a big difference.”

-Volvo said it will invest heavily in online sales channels to “radically reduce” the complexity of its model line-up and provide customers with transparent pricing.
+Volvo said it will “radically reduce” the complexity of its model line-up and provide customers with transparent pricing.

 The carmaker’s global network of 2,400 traditional bricks-and-mortar dealers will remain open to service vehicles and to help customers make online orders.